shafiswapnil/tetris/README.md

 ## 📄 License

-This project is open-source and available under the standard repository license.
+This project is open-source and licensed under the [MIT License](LICENSE)